|

 required for an instant and as soon as the armature begins to move the

-current drops rapidly.
+receiver.
 The DM-28 assembly consists of the dynamotor, the

 filter assembly, the terminal strip and the chassis.
 You'll need to find